INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Primer: Physics of Acoustic Propagation in Lossy Media

 Acoustic wavefields in confined spaces arise from intricate multi-path interactions involving reflections, diffractions, and scattering.
 To capture this behavior, we draw inspiration from the Huygens–Fresnel principle~\cite{lian2023generalized}, which posits that each point on a wavefront acts as a secondary emitter.
 In the frequency domain, the resulting complex pressure at a point $\mathbf{x}$ can be modeled as:

-where $G(\mathbf{x}, \mathbf{x}')$ is the Green’s function encoding phase and amplitude propagation from $\mathbf{x}'$ to $\mathbf{x}$, and $S(\mathbf{x}', \omega)$ is the frequency-domain strength of secondary emission.
+where $G(\mathbf{x}, \mathbf{x}')$ is the Green’s function encoding phase and amplitude propagation from $\mathbf{x}'$ to $\mathbf{x}$, $\Omega \in \mathbb{R}^3 $ is the volume being modelled, and $S(\mathbf{x}', \omega)$ is the frequency-domain strength of secondary emission.
+In practice, for lossy media, $G(\mathbf{x}, \mathbf{x}')$ cannot be computed analytically and depends on the spatial distribution of material properties along the propagation path.
+In Section~\ref{sec:complex_attenuation}, we introduce the local complex attenuation field $\delta(f, x)$, whose path-integrated effects determine the effective Green's function between any two points.
 This formulation motivates our design: instead of tracing discrete reflection paths, we model the volume as a continuous field of directional secondary emitters.
 Each voxel learns to re-radiate incoming energy in all directions, capturing reverberation and scattering in a physically grounded, data-driven manner.